What is the City and Town approval process? How long will it take?

 When will the site be available for leasing?
 How can I locate my business at the site?

-The Project will be available for leasing after site plan approval is granted.
+The Project will be available for leasing after site plan approval is granted in both the City of Ithaca and Town of Ithaca.
 In the mean time, we will be compiling a list of interested parties.
-To receive notices and updates to the Project join our mailing list or send your information to us at firstname.lastname@example.org or through this website HERE
+To receive notices and updates to the Project join our mailing list or send your information to us at email@example.com or through this website HERE